cyhk/jobly/README.md

 # Jobly
-A back-end for a job board built with Express.
+A back-end for a job board built with Node, Express, with a PostgreSQL database.

 This project was done as a solo exercise.
 For the React front end, pair programmed with [Andrew Li](https://github.com/andrewsli), visit [react-jobly](https://github.com/cyhk/react-jobly).